ethanliu24/beatstore/templates/contracts/tracks/free.md

 ## 12. Warranties and Indemnification

+- Both parties agree to indemnify each other against third-party claims arising from breaches of warranties or unauthorized use of copyrighted material.

-The Track is provided "as is" without warranties.
+- The Track is provided "as is" without warranties.

-Licensee is responsible for obtaining any necessary third-party clearances.
+- Licensee is responsible for obtaining any necessary third-party clearances.

-Licensee agrees to indemnify Producer against claims arising from breach or misuse of the Track.
+- Licensee agrees to indemnify Producer against claims arising from breach or misuse of the Track.

 ## 13. Miscellaneous

-This Agreement constitutes the entire understanding between parties.
-It may only be modified in writing signed by both parties.
-Governing law is {{ STATE_PROVINCE_COUNTRY }}, and any disputes are subject to jurisdiction in that location.
-Electronic acceptance or receipt of the Track constitutes acknowledgment and agreement to these terms.
+- This Agreement is the entire agreement between the parties and can only be changed in writing (email is sufficient).
+It supersedes all prior agreements.

+- If any part of this Agreement is invalid or unenforceable, the rest remains in effect.

+- Licensor is not in breach unless Licensee gives written notice and the breach is not cured within 30 days (or longer if reasonably needed, provided Licensor acts diligently).

+- This Agreement is governed by the laws of **{{ STATE_PROVINCE_COUNTRY }}**, and any disputes must be resolved in the state or federal courts there.

+- Notices must be in writing and sent by certified mail or expedited delivery; they are deemed received 5 business days after mailing or 2 business days after expedited dispatch.

+- You acknowledge that you had the opportunity to consult an independent attorney.
+Your payment of the License Fee and/or acknowledgment serves as your acceptance of this Agreement.

+- This Agreement may be executed in counterparts and emailed/faxed copies are treated as originals.